 Public input concerning your water system may be made at regularly scheduled meetings on the third Monday of each month at 7:00 p.m. at 6012 -A Root Road, Spring, Texas.
-You may contact Howard Wilhite or Stefanie Miller, Hays Utility South Corporation at 281-353-9809 with any concerns.
+You may contact Howard Wilhite, Hays Utility South Corporation at 281-353-9809 with any concerns.